Table of contents

 In the video below, we show you how to test the Consent Mode Blocker for your own configuration.

-• Evaluate the impact of consent mode on your website by alternately enabling and disabling consent states so that you can accurately measure the impact on your website.
+• Evaluate the impact of Consent Mode on your website by alternately enabling and disabling consent states so that you can accurately measure the impact on your website.

 consent-mode-blocker-example-ga4

 Please note that this tool is for testing purposes only.
-Customizing consent states does not do justice to the preferences entered by the website user and therefore does not fall within the limits of privacy laws when used on an ongoing basis.
+Modifying consent states does not do justice to the preferences entered by the website user and therefore does not fall within the limits of privacy laws when used on an ongoing basis.

 Conclusion: Server Side Tracking configuration completed.

-With the introduction of Consent Mode V2, companies face new challenges in testing the Server Side set up.
+With the introduction of Consent Mode V2, companies face new challenges in testing the server side set up.
 The TAGGRS Consent Mode Blocker was developed as a solution to address these challenges.
-It allows users to thoroughly test the Server Side Tracking configuration without the limitations of Consent Mode V2 interfering with data collection accuracy.
+It allows users to thoroughly test Server Side Tracking configuration without the limitations of Consent Mode V2 interfering with data collection accuracy.
 With this feature, you retain all Google Ads and GA4 functionality associated with using CMV2.
 This provides more certainty and reliability in the data, which is essential for making informed decisions.

 About the author